 - Sign-off page: The final page of your communication plan.

-What Should a Communication Plan Include?
+What Communication Plan Include?

 - Purpose and approach: This stage is, in some way, a summary of your communication plan.
-Why is it in place, what approach will you take, and how is it connected to the rest of your project?
+Why is it in place, what approach you take, and how is it connected to the rest of your project?

 - Goals: You start working on your expectations and the milestones you are trying to accomplish.